transmaxxing/transmaxxing.github.io/TERMS.md

 {: .highlight }
 > Blanchard's studies and topology has been [refuted many times](BLANCHARD).
 Categorization of transwomen in this way creates harmful divides.
 All reasons to transition are valid.

-boy mode [slang] (noun or verb): presenting in a “masculine” gender role: “I worked in boy mode while I finished my electrolysis.”
+boy mode [slang] (noun or verb): presenting in a “masculine” gender role when trans: “I worked in boy mode while I finished my electrolysis.”
 As a verb, usually styled boymode: “He’s been boymoding everywhere but work.”

-boymoder [slang] (noun): someone who presents in a “masculine” gender role.
+boymoder [slang] (noun): someone who presents in a “masculine” gender role when trans.

 “brick” [slur] (noun): a derogatory term for someone who does not “pass” or isn’t accepted as female.